Seranged/EVM-FE-Bootstrap/README.md

 ## Legacy-Stack Explanation

-- [Next.js](https://github.com/vercel/next.js) -Next.js is a React framework for building fast, production-ready web applications with features like server-side rendering, automatic code splitting, optimized image loading, and better error handling.
-It also supports static site generation and abstraction of page routes, making it a popular choice for scalable and performant applications.
-Additionally, Next.js offers a fast hot reload for efficient development.
+- [Next.js](https://github.com/vercel/next.js) - Next.js is a React framework for building fast, production-ready web applications with features such as server-side rendering, automatic code splitting, optimized image loading, and improved error handling.
+The framework also abstracts page routes, which can simplify and accelerate the development process.
+Additionally, Next.js has a fast hot reload feature that enables developers to see changes in real-time as they make modifications to their code, which is faster than many other solutions.

-- [Tailwind](https://github.com/tailwindlabs/tailwindcss) - A friend called it 'CSS for Zoomers' which is a pretty apt description.
+- [Tailwind](https://github.com/tailwindlabs/tailwindcss) - A friend called it 'CSS for Zoomers', which is a pretty apt description.
 Tailwind is a CSS framework that provides pre-defined utility classes to style web applications consistently and responsively.
-The inline styling framework helps developers stay in the same .tsx file (and line as the html they are targeting) as the logic/component without having to move to a different file to style it.
+The inline styling framework helps developers stay in the same .tsx file (and line as the HTML they are targeting) as the logic/component without having to move to a different file to style it.
+Additionally, the abbreviated syntax of Tailwind can increase developer efficiency once they have learned the syntax.

 ### Tailwind Libaries